Doctoring

 Student will:

-1. Demonstrate the ability to document seven Comprehensive History and Physical Examinations during the second year, six Clinic Notes and one Hospital Progress Note according to the Gold Standard for Comprehensive History and Physical Exam and Screening Head-To-Toe Physical Examination.
+1. Demonstrate the ability to document at least four (max seven) Comprehensive History and Physical Examinations during the second year, six Clinic Notes and one Hospital Progress Note according to the Gold Standard for Comprehensive History and Physical Exam and Screening Head-To-Toe Physical Examination.

 2. Demonstrate the ability to relay relevant data about a patient via oral case presentations tailored to the audience and the clinical setting.